dodona-edu/dolos/README.md

 - Running `yarn test` will run all tests
 - Running `yarn lint` will run the linter
 - Running `yarn start` will compile everything and run the `app.js` file.
 Additional arguments are required, use the --help option for more information.

+## Contributing

+Please adhere to the linter rules.
+They are quite strict at the moment, but they are open for discussion.

+You can run the linter before each commit (and prevent a commit from happening if there are any errors) by linking the pre-commit file:
+`ln -s ../../.hooks/pre-commit .git/hooks/`.

+Our CI will test and lint each pull request automatically, showing any failing tests of linter errors.